 Having high blood pressure can make you worry about overexerting yourself even whenyou’re doing yoga.
 But yoga and breathing techniques for relaxation are not off-limitsif you have hypertension.

 Setting up for safe yoga breath work

-These resting postures are good for stress reduction and perfectly appropriate for
+These resting postures are good for stress reduction and perfectly appropriate forperforming the breathing techniques.

 1. Centering Breath

 How to do it

 1. Become aware of your breath.
 Take a normal cycleof breath through your nose.

 2. Inhale — sip a long, deep and steady breath inthrough your nose.
 Allow the heart, ribs and belly to lift and spread with thisinhalation.

 3. Exhale — gently press the air out of your bodywith the steady, slow and deep rhythm.
 Your heart, ribs and belly will soften andcontract inward.